 Despite Claude Monet’s 30 odd versions of the front façade of the Cathedral in Rouen, most of us see the façades of Gothic cathedrals in shades of grey and black.
 The Amiens cathedral allows us to see a very different image.
 During the early 1990s restorers began working on the western façade and the many amazing Gothic sculptures.
 The laser process used to clean up the blackened stone revealed that the sculptures had once been intricately coloured – with multiple colours used to highlight different features of the figures and their clothing.
 Instead of ‘repainting’ the front of the cathedral, a son et lumiere show was devised, which has become one of the most popular attractions in Amiens.

-The cathedral’s western façade lit up at night (left), and as it appears during the light show – with the sculptures in colour (right).
+The cathedral’s western façade as you see it during the day (left), as it is lit up at night (centre), and as it appears during the light show – with the sculptures in colour (right).

 As immediately impressive as the structure and the sculptures are during the day – and it really should not be overlooked, it is experiencing the son et lumière show at night that really should not be missed.
 The following is a very short Youtube clip of a show that lasts about 30 minutes with a French commentary, that is followed by a 20 minute commentary in English.